mshr-h/vscode-verilog-hdl-support/README.md

     to WSL paths using the `wslpath` program.
 Any other paths you specify in `verilog.linting.verilator.arguments`

     must be manually converted.

+- `verilog.linting.xvlog.arguments` (Default: nothing)

+    Add custom arguments to Xilinx xvlog for linting, like `-Wall` .
+The argument `--nolog` will be added by the linter automatically.

+- `verilog.linting.xvlog.includePath` (Default: nothing)

+    A list of directory paths to use while Xilinx xvlog linting.
+    All the paths are passed as arguments `-i <directory_path>`.
+    Paths can be specified either an absolute or a relate to the workspace directory.

 - `verilog.ctags.path` (Default: `ctags` )